 - FTP Address: Usually the address looks a lot like this: ftp.yourdomain.com

 - FTP Login Details: The username and password associated with the FTP protocol

-And, for this I need an FTP client software.
+And, for this, I need FTP client software.
 I mainly use FileZilla.
 I have already downloaded and installed the FTP client and connected to the server using the FTP login information.

 The section for storing login information in FileZilla looks like this:

-With an established-connection to my Joomla server, I have uploaded the .zip file to the remote server.
-Usually, the remote server root folder is in “public_html” or “www” folder.
-There are two panels in FileZilla, left panel and right panel.
-The left panel points to localhost and the right panel points to the remote server.
+With an established connection to my Joomla server, I have uploaded the .zip file to the remote server.
+Usually, the remote server root folder is in the “public_html” or “www” folder.
+There are two panels in FileZilla, a left panel and a right panel.
+The left panel points to localhost and the right panel point to the remote server.